9 Amazing Tipping Stories

-Last month, a waitress at a Waffle House in North Carolina was given a $1,000 tip from a generous customer—but she had to return it due to the restaurant's policy on large gratuity via credit card.
-However, after some light online uproar, the waitress finally got her tip when the customer wrote her a check.
+In 2014, a waitress at a Waffle House in North Carolina was given a $1000 tip from a generous customer—but she had to return it due to the restaurant's policy against large gratuities via credit card.
+But after some light online uproar, the waitress finally got her tip when the customer wrote her a check.

 Add this to the list of rare instances when we hear about excessive and genuinely kind tippers.
 Fortunately, such people are out there.

 1. A $500 Tip As A Last Wish